reinvantveer/reinvantveer.github.io/_posts/2017-06-22-geospatial-ml-task.md

 * Is this a good place to start my business?
 * What is the likelihood of this parcel of land containing an archaeological site?
 * Is this road intersection a safe one?
-* What should we alter in this neighborhood to keep people from harassing each other?

 Instead of collecting all possible variables and creating a model over it, I'd like to explore the promise from machine learning, in having a neural net figuring out the parameters.
 So, we're coming to Big Questions using these techniques:
 * What can we do to (this part of) our country to improve on it?